 Agribusiness Manager - AM21 Technical Certificate of Credit

-The Agribusiness Manager Technical Certificate of Credit is designed to prepare students for employment in agribusiness operations.
-The program emphasizes agribusiness management, farm organization and management, agriculture policy, and issues of agriculture and natural resources.
+Curriculum: This program includes topics in agribusiness management, farm organization and management, agriculture policy, and issues of agriculture and natural resources.

 - Submit a completed application and application fee

 - Be at least 17 years of age